Tariku Asefa v Libya

 Today, Tariku suffers from PTSD and requires treatment for the medical conditions caused by the human rights violations he endured.

 During the process of seeking asylum in the UK, the UK authorities accepted that Tariku was a victim of torture, trafficking, and forced labour.

 ACTION FOR JUSTICE

-- Meanwhile, with the support of REDRESS and Lawyers for Justice in Libya (LFJL), Tariku has made a complaint to the UN Human Rights Committee in which he is seeking reparations for the exploitation and torture he suffered in Libya.
+- With the support of REDRESS and Lawyers for Justice in Libya (LFJL), Tariku has made a complaint to the UN Human Rights Committee in which he is seeking reparations for the exploitation and torture he suffered in Libya.

 Case name: Tariku Asefa v Libya